aminedakhlii/flask_socialNetwork/README.md

 # flask_socialNetwork
-A full featured social network created with python flask with basic frontend.
-This web application handles : Chatting , login system , posts , likes , profiles , basic profile search , Following system with private and public accounts.
+A full featured social network "Lamma" ,a tunisian name means Together, created with python flask.
+This web application handles : Chatting , login system with remember and forgotten password , posts , likes , profiles , basic profile search , Following system with private and public accounts. in order to run this application users need to : clone the repository install the required packages by cd to Lamme then pip install -r req.txt then python app.py and you ll be able to test the app on http://localhost:5000/ future features : ameliorate the front end. handling videos and live videos a python3 version of this app will be soon available.